 The rise of social shopping has been a long time coming; however, the extent to which modern customers rely on social media and follower feedback for their recent purchases is rather staggering:

-According to a 2016 study by Vendasta, over 92% of consumers now read online reviews: today’s customers are on the hunt for positive social comments and star-ratings from real people before they make a purchase
+According to Podium, over 93% of consumers say online reviews have an impact on their purchase decision, today’s customers are on the hunt for positive social comments and star-ratings from real people before they make a purchase

 Brands offering stellar service via social are 71% more likely to have their products recommended to others